Wramberg/TerminalView/README.md

 { "keys": ["ctrl+alt+t"], "command": "terminal_view_open", "args": {"cmd": "/usr/bin/ipython", "title": "Terminal (IPython)"}},
 ```

-but this is **very experimental**.
+but this is **experimental**.
 Some future development regarding this is planned, but at the moment only bash is tested.

 When you are done you can close the terminal by closing the view (`ctrl`+`shift`+`q` or `ctrl`+`shift`+`w` as default) or exiting the shell (by e.g. hitting `ctrl`+`d`).